Sarah Kustok: Personal life

 Kustok grew up in Orland Park, Illinois, where she played high school volleyball and basketball.
-She later attended DePaul University, where she played on the Blue Demons women's basketball team.
+She later attended DePaul University.
 Her older brother, Zak, is a businessman who formerly played quarterback for the Northwestern Wildcats football team.

 Sarah's father, Allan Kustok, was tried for the shooting and killing of Anita "Jeanie" Kustok, her mother, while she slept in their home in 2010.
 Sarah testified before the jury, and maintained her father's innocence in March 2014.
 Allan was convicted of first degree murder and is currently serving a 60-year prison sentence, where he is not eligible for parole.